edamla/mediterraneanagency/_books/2021-09-01-celaleddin-harizmshah.md

 Khurasan to Anatolia on horseback, covering a vast geography.
 His aim was to reunite Muslims and stand together against the impending Mongol threat.
-In this book, you will read about the cou- rageous and heroic life of the great Turkic ruler Jalal al-Din Khwarazmshah, filled with examples of courage and bravery.
+In this book, you will read about the courageous and heroic life of the great Turkic ruler Jalal al-Din Khwarazmshah, filled with examples of courage and bravery.
 <!--more-->